Phenomena, Noumena

 Spacetime

 It’s at least a real idea.
-In 1908, Hermann Minkowski discovered that if you treat the rate and duration of spatial displacement (time) as just another dimension (metric, not realm) in math equations along with the three classical spatial dimensions, you can accurately predict that displacement (motion) without having to directly observe the object in motion.
-Thus was born the concept of Spacetime.
+In 1908, Hermann Minkowski discovered that treating time as another dimension in math equations, along with the three spatial dimensions, allows accurate prediction of motion without direct observation.
+This led to the concept of Spacetime.

 Matt O’Dowd is an Australian astrophysicist and associate professor in the Physics and Astronomy Department of the City University of New York.
 He is a writer and host of PBS Space Time on YouTube and breaks down both the basic and incredibly complex sides of space and time.